 Watch the video of the event!

-After the meeting of 2015 focused on Chardonnay, and the last year dedicated to the native red wines for ageing, this year’s theme concerned the wine-growing history that connects this strip of land that from the area of origin of the vine reaches the Alps, focusing on specific native white grape vines.
+After the meeting of 2015 focused on Chardonnay, and last year’s dedicated to native red wines for ageing, this year’s theme concerned the wine-growing history that unites this strip of land that from the area of origin of the vine reaches the Alps, focusing on specific native white grape vines.

-Before the tasting, Stefano Cosma (professional taster, wine writer and wine historian), explained the standard, he used for choosing the wines. «An important fact that has driven us towards these territories to reach Georgia, concerns the historical presence of schools of viticulture and oenology that starting from 1870 were founded in the Kingdom of Italy and the Habsburg Empire: Alba (1881), Asti (1872), Conegliano (1876), San Michele all’Adige (1874), Poreč (1875), without forgetting the minor ones such as Vipacco (1873) and, on the other hand, the agrarian Society of Gorizia that dates back to the far 1765.»
+Before the tasting, Stefano Cosma (professional taster, industry writer and wine historian), explained the criterion with which these wines were chosen.
+“An important fact that has driven us towards these territories to reach Georgia, concerns the historical presence of schools of viticulture and oenology that starting from 1870 were founded in the Kingdom of Italy and the Habsburg Empire: Alba (1881), Asti (1872), Conegliano (1876), San Michele all’Adige (1874), Poreč (1875), without forgetting the minor ones such as Vipacco (1873) and, on the other hand, the agrarian Society of Gorizia that dates back to the far off 1765.

-A significant quote was read by Cosma from a Romanian Book of 1962, which shows a sentence of the Doge Loredan’s doctor, who in 1502 found himself in the renowned wine area of Cotnari (Moldova) and from there, on December 7th of that year, wrote to his family in Venice : “In August and September here they make wines of the sort of Friuli”.
+A significant quote was read by Cosma from a Romanian Book of 1962, which shows a sentence of the physician of the Doge Loredan who in 1502 found himself in the renowned wine area of Cotnari (Moldova) and from there, on December 7th of that year, wrote to his family in Venice : “In August and September here they make wines of the genus of Friuli”.

-“The fact that the two wines in tasting (Friulano and Ribolla Gialla) were two of the most appreciated wines, ensures that Friuli Venezia Giulia remains a point of reference for the production of white wines.
-While the historical data presented demonstrate that this region has always been a territory of studies and experimentations that have led to the respect and enhancement of the vines and the land itself over the centuries.» concluded Marta Locatelli.
+“The fact that the two wines in wine tasting (a Friulano and a Ribolla Gialla) were two of the most appreciated wines, ensures that Friuli Venezia Giulia remains a point of reference for the production of white wines.
+While the historical data presented demonstrates that this region has always been a territory of studies and experimentations that have led to the respect and enhancement of the vines and the land itself over the centuries,” concluded Marta Locatelli.

 This is the order of the wines tasted: Blanc de Morgex et de la Salle 2015 DOC Valle d’Aosta (Cave Mont Blanc De Morgex et la Salle Soc.
 Coop. a Morgex – Ao), Roero Arneis 2015 DOCG (Vietti Srl a Castiglione Falletto – CN), Nosiola IGT (Az.
 Agr.
 Pojer e Sandri di Faedo – TN), Friulano 2015 DOC Friuli Colli Orientali (Tenuta di Angoris), Ribolla Gialla DOC Collio 2015 (Carlo di Pradis a Cormons), Zelen 2015 Vipavska Dolina (Vinska Klet Guerila a Ajdovščina – SLO), Žlahtina 2015 (Vinogorje Krk di P.Z.
 Vrbnik a Vrbnik – HR), Grasӑ De Cotnari 2015 DOC C.T.
 (Cotnari a Castel Vladoianu – RO), Aligotè DOC Podgoria Sarica Niculiţel (La Sapata a Loc.
 Somova Jud.
 Tulcea – RO), Feteaska Albӑ 2014 (Purcari Chateaux a Purcari – MD), Tsinandali 2015 (Binekhi a Tbilisi – GE) e Tsinandali 2013 (Badagoni a Village Zemo Khodasheni – GE).

-The panel of tasters included Marta Locatelli, owner, Alessandro Dal Zovo (winemaker and technical director of the winery), Stefano Cosma, Michael Loos (internationally renowned designer who has collaborated in numerous projects related to the promotion of Italian wine, and curator of a monthly “oenological” section on Vanity Fair), Gianni Ottogalli (Italian Sommelier Association Friuli Venezia Giulia and manager of Gambero Rosso Guide for Friuli Venezia Giulia), Mario Busso (creator and curator of the guide Vinibuoni d’italia), Carlo Petrussi (agronomist and researcher of viticulture and oenology of Friuli Venezia Giulia), Bepi Pucciarelli (professional taster, journalist and profound connoisseur of food and wine culture), Adriano Del Fabro (agricultural engineer, agrarian and agribusiness journalist) and Gianluca Castellano (Professional sommelier and maître of the restaurant “Agli Amici”).
+The panel of tasters included Marta Locatelli, owner and Alessandro Dal Zovo, winemaker and technical director of the company, Stefano Cosma, Michael Loos (internationally renowned designer who has collaborated in numerous projects related to the promotion of Italian wine, and curator of a monthly “oenological” column on Vanity Fair), Gianni Ottogalli (Italian Sommelier Association of Friuli Venezia Giulia and Head of Gambero Rosso Guide for Friuli Venezia Giulia), Mario Busso (creator and curator of the guide Vinibuoni d’italia), Carlo Petrussi (agronomist and researcher of viticulture and oenology of Friuli Venezia Giulia), Bepi Pucciarelli (professional taster, journalist and profound connoisseur of food and wine culture), Adriano Del Fabro (agrarian and agricultural journalist and agribusiness) and Gianluca Castellano (Professional sommelier and maître of the restaurant “Agli Amici”).

-The event developed in three particular moments: the tasting in winery in the morning and the Ampelographic lecture by Professor Carlo Petrussi, the aperitif at Brignoli Agrarian Institute in Gradisca D’isonzo (where “Emopoli” projects was presented to the guests: the sparkling Classical method that students of oenology and viticulture have already been producing for 5 years, in collaboration with the Tenuta di Angoris) and lunch at Villa Locatelli.
+The event developed in three particular moments: the tasting in winery during the morning and the Ampelographic lecture by Professor Carlo Petrussi, the aperitif at the Brignoli Agrarian Institute in Gradisca D’isonzo (where “Emopoli” projects was presented to the guests: the sparkling Classic method that students of oenology and viticulture have already been producing for 5 years, in collaboration with the Tenuta di Angoris) and lunch at Villa Locatelli.